tpcreative070/ble-kotlin/README.md

 ## Introduction

-BLESSED is a very compact Bluetooth Low Energy (BLE) library for Android 9 and higher, that makes working with BLE on Android very easy.
+BLE is a very compact Bluetooth Low Energy (BLE) library for Android 9 and higher, that makes working with BLE on Android very easy.
 It takes care of many aspects of working with BLE you would normally have to take care of yourself like:

 * *Queueing commands*, so you can don't have to wait anymore for the completion of a command before issueing the next command
 * *Bonding correctly*, so you don't have to do anything in order to robustly bond devices